edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 ## Troubleshooting Tools {/*troubleshooting-tools*/}

-Troubleshoot delivery and performance issues using the following tools and information:
+Troubleshoot delivery and performance issues using the following tools:

 | Tool  | Description  |
 |----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|